MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 4. [Disable Write Auto Tiering at file system level](#disable-write-auto-tiering-at-file-system-level)

 >[!NOTE]
-> If you have migrated your earlier backups prior to step 1, migrate your data back to the newly created volumes using [volume migration](volume-to-volume-migration.md).
+> If you've migrated your earlier backups prior to step 1, migrate your data back to the newly created volumes using [volume migration](volume-to-volume-migration.md).

 ### Prepare physical disks and create Windows storage pool